 Supported Deployment Tools –

-You will required to use Configuration Manager 1906 or 1910 for Windows 10 1909 upgrade.
+You must use Configuration Manager 1906 or 1910 for Windows 10 1909 upgrade.

-Learn about the supported Windows 10 versions for Configuration Manager, Check Microsoft Blog.
+Learn about the supported Windows 10 versions for Configuration Manager.
+Check Microsoft Blog.

 Windows 10 Upgrade Process – Overview

-The upgrade process consists of four phases- Downlevel, SafeOS, First boot and Second boot.The computer will reboot once between each phase.
+The upgrade process consists of four phases: Downlevel, SafeOS, First boot, and Second boot.
+The computer reboots once between each step.

 What are the upgrade paths available?

-You can perform upgrade to Windows 10 from Windows 7 or a later operating system.
-Migrating from one edition of Windows 10 to a different edition of the same release is also supported.
-Summary of available upgrade path in Microsoft Blog.
+You can upgrade to Windows 10 from Windows 7 or a later operating system.
+You can also migrate from one edition of Windows 10 to a different edition of the same release.

-Why Considering an In-Place Upgrade ?
+Why Consider an In-Place Upgrade?

 Limitations